How to Arrive at a Proper Understanding of

 Account All Possible Aspects and Objections

 Here we have one of the basic conditions for an attainment of an understanding of any thing, being or phenomenon, including the very complex social phenomena in which many people participate with different motives which are the outcome of various worldviews and ethical values of individuals.
-This condition demands that we are not satisfied with one single view of the present crisis; instead we need to pay heed to all possible views without regard to our sympathies and antipathies.
+This condition demands that we are not satisfied with one single view of the ‘corona pandemic’; instead we need to pay heed to all possible views without regard to our sympathies and antipathies.

 We can develop such capacity if we “listen with an open mind to all objections that are presented.
 We can do so calmly” and persistently, for we “feel obliged to acquire knowledge even if this is arduous, to make it our own – to concern ourselves with epistemology and logic.”
 For this purpose “we must acknowledge the need, in anthroposophic accounts specifically, to reconcile concepts drawn from the world of spirit with philosophical (scientific) concepts – that is, to enable our terms and concepts to relate everywhere to those gained from the outer sense world” [2] by means of science.